Race film: Venues

 In the South, to comply with laws on racial segregation, race movies were screened at designated black theaters.
 Though northern cities were not always formally segregated, race films were generally shown in theaters in black neighborhoods.
-Many large northern theaters segregated black audiences by requiring them to sit in the balconies or by attending later showtimes.
+Many large northern theaters segregated black audiences by requiring them to sit in the balconies or to attend later showtimes.

 While it was rare for race films to be shown to white audiences, white theaters often reserved special time-slots for black moviegoers.
 This resulted in race films often being screened as matinées and midnight shows.
 During the height of their popularity, race films were shown in as many as 1,100 theaters around the country.

 Themes

 The films were produced primarily in northern cities, where the target audience consisted primarily of poor southern blacks and southerners who had migrated northward.
 Many race films, particularly those produced by white studios, expressed middle-class urban values, especially education and industriousness.
 Common themes included the "improvement" of the black race, the tension between educated and uneducated blacks, and the tragic consequences in store for blacks who resisted liberal capitalist values.
 The most famous race movie, The Scar of Shame, incorporated all of these themes.

 Race films typically avoided explicit depictions of poverty, ghettos, social decay, and crime.
 When such elements appeared, they often did so in the background or as plot devices.
 Race films rarely treated the subjects of social injustice and race relations, although blacks had been legally disenfranchised in the South since the turn of the century, and suffered discrimination in both the North and South.

 According to film historian Donald Bogle, some of the earliest race films were "quite frankly, terrible".
 Spying Like the Spy (1917) was an example of a film produced by a white-owned company that was "almost as stereotypical as any Hollywood product".

 Other race films avoided many of the popular black stock characters found in contemporary mainstream films, or else relegated these stereotypes to supporting roles and villains.
 Micheaux depicted his protagonists as educated, prosperous, and genteel.
 Micheaux hoped to give his audience something to help them "further the race".

 Black comedians such as Mantan Moreland, who had played supporting comedy roles in mainstream Hollywood films, reprised his character as the lead in such films as Professor Creeps and Mr Washington Goes To Town.
 Some black entertainers, such as Moms Mabley or Pigmeat Markham, starred in their own vehicles.
 Mabley and Markham did not appear in mainstream entertainment until the late 1960s, when both were featured on Laugh-In on American television.

 Many black singers and bands appeared in lead or supporting roles in race films; Louis Jordan, for example, made three films.